DevExpress-Examples/winforms-dashboard-customize-extract-data-source-wizard/Readme.md

-# How to Invoke a Customized Data Source Wizard in the DashboardViewer
+# How to Customize the Data Source Wizard and Invoke It in the DashboardViewer

 This example demonstrates how to customize Data Source Wizard pages and invoke a customized Wizard in the DashboardViewer.